 The second way to get to the same trailheads as mentioned above from Seattle or Everett area is to take US 2 over Steven's Pass to Leavenworth.
 When you come out of the canyon, turn right on the Icicle Creek road and drive as before.

 First, you need a NW Forests pass to park at the trailheads.
-You can purchase one at the Ranger station in Leavenworth or at either one of the sporting goods stores.
+You can purchase one at the Ranger Station in Leavenworth or at either one of the sporting goods stores.
 REI stores in Seattle or just about any outdoor sporting good stores elsewhere sell these passes.
 It is $5 a day or $30 per year.
 The Enchantment core area is a whole different kind of problem as you need a special permit to camp overnight in the Enchantment core area.
-Also, be certain to make sure your car doesn't appear to have anything valuable visible as breakins have occurred at this trailhead.
-Day permits are available at both trailhead if you don't plan to camp out and these permits are free.
-To do this in one day however, is a real difficult way to enjoy this area.
+Also, be certain to make sure your car doesn't appear to have anything valuable visible as break-ins have occurred at this trailhead.
+Day permits are available at both trailheads if you don't plan to camp out and these permits are free.
+To do this in one day, however, is a really difficult way to enjoy this area.

 Obtain permits at the Leavenworth Ranger Station

 600 Sherbourne Leavenworth, WA 98826 (509) 548-6977

 For much of the needed information, click on Leavenworth Ranger station above (underlined)

 May to late October depending on the winter snowfall.
 The prime time for doing Enchantment Peak is July through October.
 October is particularly special since if you time it right, you can be there during the golden week of the Lyall Larch.
 This is not a peak to be on or near if an electrical storm is approaching.
 There is no place to seek cover.

 If you haven't seen Jeff Howbert's excellent resource of the Back Court 100 you should check it out.
 Enchantment Peak(s) comes in at #6